Nexplys/LunarST/README.md

 LunarST is a solo-developed isometric action RPG prototype built with Unreal Engine 5.

-Set in a new archipelago within the lunarpunk universe of *Myr-Lanterne*, the game follows an astromancer and their shapeshifting nebula companion through a world of eternal night.
+Set in a new archipelago within the lunarpunk universe of a novel I am currently writing, the game follows an astromancer and their shapeshifting nebula companion through a world of eternal night.
 Fast, responsive combat combines stellar magic, exploration and secrets whose discovery may completely change how the world is understood.

 The project currently focuses on building and validating its core gameplay foundations before defining the scope of a complete game.